BORN Frequently Asked Questions

 Nurses who complete the first blood sampling in hospital should be inputting this information into BORN and this field should be prepopulated when a midwife signs into the BIS.
 However, this may not always be the case.
 If a nurse indicated “unknown” for this field, “unknown” will not be pre-populated, and a midwife will later see an empty field in which information is required.
 Additionally, it can take some time for hospital data to pre-populate for midwives.

-If this data is not being inputted by the nurses at the hospital, some MPGs have been successful at writing orders requesting that nurses to complete this information in BORN.
+If this data is not being inputted by the nurses at the hospital, some MPGs have been successful at writing orders requesting nurses to complete this information in BORN.

 Why is there no option to indicate that visual assessment was done to assess for jaundice?